 Added bonus – they stay put.
 Ever try to walk your way out of a wedgie when you’re wearing three layers in January in Prague?
 I have.
 It didn’t work.

-These undies quickly became a travel essential for me.
 Won’t make that mistake twice.

 What about outerwear?
 In cold climates, I wear a North Face 3 in 1.
 But even in warmer climates you’ll likely still need some form of a jacket.
 Perhaps you’re doing a sunrise hike up Mount Batur in Bali, or are headed to the cloud forests of Monteverde, Costa Rica.